DataBiosphere/toil/docs/running/cloud/amazon.rst

           --keyPairName id_rsa

 To further break down each of these commands:

-    **TOIL_APPLIANCE_SELF=quay.io/ucsc_cgl/toil:latest** --- This is optional.
-It specifies a ubuntu-based docker image that we maintain with the latest version of toil installed on it.
-If you want to use a different version of toil, please specify the image tag you need from https://quay.io/repository/ucsc_cgl/toil?tag=latest&tab=tags.

     **toil launch-cluster** --- Base command in toil to launch a cluster.